SinisaVukmirovic/VideoDocs-App/README.md

 ##### "duration" the duration of the YT video
 ___

-#### had problems with set height on main element, but having the panel element displayed as grid.
-CSS grid-auto-rows proprerty seemed to fixed it [about grid auto rows](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-rows)
+#### Had problems with set height on main element, but having the panel element displayed as grid.
+CSS "grid-auto-rows" proprerty seemed to fixed it [about grid auto rows](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-rows)

 #### Shuffling functionality [More about Shuffling](https://www.freecodecamp.org/news/how-to-shuffle-an-array-of-items-using-javascript-or-typescript/)